Skip to main content

 There are probably many questions that you will already feel like asking in your design consultation.
 Questions that might easily come to mind.

-But surprisingly there are many other aspects to your potential relationship with a landscape designer or architect that you probably didn't even know you had to know.
+But surprisingly there are many other aspects to your potential relationship with a landscape architect or landscape designer that you probably didn't even know you had to know.

 Those 'unknown unknowns' - the ones you didn't know about!